Updated: Oct 7, 2020

-The first time I visited Vietnam was in early 2012 and I travelled on a then-updated visa on arrival service.
+The first time I visited Vietnam was in early 2012 and I traveled on a then-updated visa on arrival service.
 Although some of the tribulations I faced then were unique to my living and working situation, some of the same general issues persist today and remain a universal nuisance to my Vietnam-bound clients here at Odyssean Travel.

 Some of today's strife comes from the vernacular “visa on arrival” vs “e-visa”, although in best practice, they are both requested in advance of your trip.
 There's one scenario in which a legitimate entry process may be achieved during travel, that's when taking part in an organised tour or river cruise which features a service from a local fixer at the time you join or board.
 This is not uncommon and can be both convenient and cost-effective, at the time of writing, US$36.
 Typically in cash only.

 Again, the Vietnam visa on arrival / e-visa are best achieved by arranging online and in advance

 Different visa categories exist and there may be further confusion therein, for the purposes of this highlighted article we’re talking about 30-day, single-entry tourist visas for Canadian and US passport holders, although I’ve detailed some quick contact links for UK passport holders toward the end of the article (keep scrolling!).

 Flash back to 2012

 I was still in the army and about to deploy again to Afghanistan.
 My unit at that time was a bit different from regular service and I found myself at a loose end with several weeks of unplanned holiday.
 What a bonus!
 If you’ve ever served, you may be used to the idea of not planning any trips in advance but also aware how profound an experience it is to be gifted any such additional leave!

 Related | Check out our Vietnam Travel Guide